Aluminium Oxide Moisture Sensor

 Figure 2.
 Close-up view of aluminium oxide sensor.

 The absorption of water molecules changes the capacitance of the sensor.
-The capacitance of the sensor is measured which is then converted to the moisture value.
+The capacitance of the sensor is measured and this is converted into the moisture value.

-The radius of the pores in the aluminium oxide layer make the sensor specific to water molecules.
+The radius of the pores in the aluminium oxide layer make the sensor specific to the detection of water molecules.

-The aluminium oxide sensor is suitable for use on virtually any application where moisture measurements are required.
+Good news!
+You can use the aluminium oxide sensor in virtually any scenario in which moisture measurements are required.

 Industrial applications for moisture analyzers fall into two areas: